isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 ## How to run

-1. Go to your GOPATH folder and create the following path
+1. Go to your GOPATH folder and create the following path:
     ```powershell
     # PowerShell example
     cd $env:GOPATH/src